 The restaurant’s interior, dimly lit during evening hours, is striking with a long bar in which to imbibe imported libations, tiny tables and photographs on the black (or grey) walls of miners plying their arduous trade.
 Loud rock music (real rock, not the cacophonous noise played on the radio today) blares from a speaker system while the intoxicating aromas of sauces and ingredients waft gently toward incoming patrons who will be challenged to select just which pasty to partake of.

-25 October 2005: If “The Porky” is any indication, the Cornish Pasty Company will be the site of many future visits.
-This picture-perfect pasty featured a baked bread pocket stuffed with pork, sage, onion, apple and potato served with a side of red wine gravy.
+25 October 2005: If “The Porky” is any indication, the Cornish Pasty Company will be the site of future visits.
+This picture-perfect pasty features a baked bread pocket stuffed with pork, sage, onion, apple and potato served with a side of red wine gravy.
 In true miner tradition, the pasty is meant to be eaten with your hands much as you’d eat a sub sandwich.
 What makes The Porky so tasty is the pronounced taste of sage which is liberally sprinkled on the other ingredients.
 The uniquely aromatic and fresh seasoning melds well with the other ingredients to fashion a memorable meal.

 Cornish Pasty Company

-LATEST VISIT: 25 October 2005
+1st VISIT: 25 October 2005